Kappa-Bot/Stencil-Pattern-Function-Optimizations-in-C/README.md

-# Stencil-Rope-Optimizations
+# Optimization proposals over a Stencil Function in C
 C program that applies an equation of a 1-dimensional data buffer over time, which follows an stencil computational pattern.
 This work gives several approaches to mitigate specific bottlenecks through optimizations.

 ## Compilation
-C Compiler: gcc
+#### C Compiler: gcc
-Base Flags: -O3 -lm
+#### Base Flags: -O3 -lm
-MultiThread: -fopenmp -fopenacc
+#### MultiThread: -fopenmp -fopenacc
-GPU: -fopenacc
+#### GPU: -fopenacc

 ## Usage
 ./Stencil.o [V] [N] [I] [T]
 #### (V)ersion of the program you want to execute